The Dutch were the first to discover the five secrets of success. Cycle routes need to be:

 These have proved so effective, and the Dutch so keen to spread the word and to earn money from their expertise, that they have translated these approaches into an English version of the Netherlands Design manual for bicycle traffic, often known as the ‘CROW standards’.

 In the UK or England, unfortunately no national set of standards has been adopted.
 But, many public authorities and cycling groups have adopted these five factors and used them as a basis for their own guidance.
-In particular, it is worth looking at:

 - Cycling UK: Space for Cycling, A Guide for Decision-makers.
 As a simple introduction (8 pages).